lyleseebeck/mba_data_decisions/Real-Estate---R.md

     ## ===============================================
     ## Note:               *p<0.1; **p<0.05; ***p<0.01

+-   When we control for beds and baths, we do not see the coefficient for square feet change by very much (682 to 653).
+Furthermore, neither the coefficient for beds or the coefficient for baths are statistically significant at a 95% level (with beds being closer at 93%).
+From this, we would infer that the square footage is itself a reliable predictor of price regardless of variations in the number of beds and baths.

 -   According to the information of regression 3, the coefficient of BEDS is -6.1205228^{4}, meaning that for each additional bedroom, the price of the house decreases by -6.1205228^{4} dollars and the